pablovaldes/mammal-abundance/README.md

 Metadata
 ====================

-The '*analysis_[ ].R* and *sim_abundance.R* files contain the framework of the Bayesian analysis in JAGS for each of the project components listed above.
+The *analysis_[ ].R* and *sim_abundance.R* files contain the framework of the Bayesian analysis in JAGS for each of the project components listed above.
 Additional information is provided in the comments for each file.

 The *models* subfolder contains the model description (in the BUGS language) for each JAGS analysis contains the corresponding JAGS analysis outputs in Rdata objects.
 The *figures* folder contains code generating the figures in the final manuscript.